ivbsoftware/CSDA1050-CAP/playground/GDELT2/proposal.md

  - Prepared a [first notebook](http://localhost:8888/notebooks/Downloads/York/group-projects/CSDA1050-CAP/playground/GDELT2/GDELT%20News%20Data%20Extraction%20for%20GTA%20Area.ipynb)
  that for one day extracts GDELT events data (geo-fenced to GTA), parses the data extracting the news links and for ONE arbitrary link extracts the actual news narrative, tokenizes it and extracts 5 topics.
 Then it prepares visualizations, like PyLDAViz and Wordcloud.
  - Prepared a [second notebook](http://localhost:8888/notebooks/Downloads/York/group-projects/CSDA1050-CAP/playground/GDELT2/GDELT%20News%20Data%20Extraction%20for%20GTA%20Area%20-%20Aggregated%20Daily.ipynb) that runs extraction of GTA geo-fenced GDELD events daily (from yesterday backwards).
-For each day it extracts unique news links, extracts news narrative and create aggregated news narrative.
+For each day it extracts unique news links, extracts news narrative and creates aggregated news narrative.
 This text is tokenized and then 30 topics are being extracted.
 After that the script prepares topics visualization using PyLDAViz and Wordcloud.

 ## Conclusions
  - GDELT event data contains records of news articles.
 In addition to the date, location and the url, the data might have names of up to 2 main actors of the event (with their locations) and characterization of their interaction/conflict.
 There is also estimations of the news sentiment.